Become familiar with Soka’s student support services, policies, and procedures.

 Submitting an event to the SUA Campus Calendar is strictly to notify SUA students, staff and faculty of SUA events.
 Content for SUA Campus Calendar should primarily be events that are open to the campus community and/or the general public.
 Regularly scheduled classes or student organization/club meetings are not to be posted.
 For additional information, please contact the Office of Student Activities at (949) 480-4016.

 The following posting procedures must be adhered to:

 - All materials to be posted in designated areas in the residence halls must be approved and stamped by the Residence Hall staff prior to posting.

-- All materials to be posted inside the Dining Hall must be approved and stamped by the Office of Student Activities prior to posting.
+- All materials to be posted inside the Dining Hall must be approved and stamped by the Student Affairs Administrative Assistant, Jake Monahan, prior to posting.

 - With the exception of the Dining Hall, no banners, posters or other signage may be attached to any campus door, glass, or windows.

-- Advanced permission from the Office of Student Activities is required prior to attaching posters or other signage to the exterior of any designated building areas.
+- Advanced permission from the Student Affairs Administrative Assistant, Jake Monahan, is required prior to attaching posters or other signage to the exterior of any designated building areas.